-When the dossier submitter originally compiled the Annex XV-dossier there were to his knowledge no experimental log K{ow} -values for UV-328 available.
+To the dossier submitter's knowledge there are no experimental log K{OW} -values for UV-320.
 Therefore, the value was calculated with the QSAR model KOWWIN of EPISuite 4.10 and with COSMOtherm.
-Details on these calculations can be found in Annex 6.
+Details on these calculations can be found in Annex 3.